M1shmish/DestectionWise/Credential Access/rdrleakdiag.exe Abuse/README.md

 ## Contributing

 Contributions to improve the accuracy and scope of these detection rules are welcome.
 Please fork the repository, make your changes, and submit a pull request with a clear description of the proposed updates.

-## License

-This project is licensed under the [Michael Vilshin License](LICENSE) witch means that I did the work and you get to try it ;).